core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Leafs of type uint8, uint16, uint32 and uint64 MUST be encoded using a CBOR unsigned integer data item (major type 0).

-The following example shows the encoding of leaf 'mtu' set to 1280 bytes.
+The following example shows the encoding of a 'mtu' leaf instance set to 1280 bytes.

 Definition example from {{RFC7277}}: